diveshsaini1991/User-management-system/README.md

 ```

-# Contributing to the eCommerce Platform Project🤝
+# Contributing to the User Management Project🤝

 We welcome and appreciate contributions from the community to enhance and improve the eCommerce Platform Project.
 Whether you're a developer, designer, tester, or someone with valuable feedback, your input is valuable.
 ## Thank You!❤️